-Demonstrative Pronouns such as this, that, and those indicate something without naming it.
+Such as this, that, and those indicate something without naming it.
 Be careful when using 'this'.
 Doing so repeatedly over adjacent sentences can result in a breakdown of meaning as your reader struggles to understand what each use of 'this' refers to.